 Reduce the potential indoor aerogenic contamination risk.
 This means: limiting the number of pathogenic (infectious) virus particles in the air.

 To this end, supplying the room with sufficient fresh air is the most straightforward solution.
-If there is insufficient ventilation, aerogenic transmission over long distances may become more significant.33 An effective way to ventilate is to make good use of the ventilation system (see also www.ventilerenzogedaan.nl).
+If there is insufficient ventilation, aerogenic transmission over long distances may become more significant.46 An effective way to ventilate is to make good use of the ventilation system (see also www.ventilerenzogedaan.nl).

-2. Rate of evaporation and air current
+Rate of evaporation

 Findings similar to the above from practice-based field studies are far less clear and unequivocal.
-Studies examining correlations between indoor air conditions and COVID-19 cases typically align with lab studies in finding that higher temperatures and a relative humidity in the mid-range reduce the transmission risk (by accelerating inactivation).28,31,32 The exact values required are less clear.
+Studies examining correlations between indoor air conditions and COVID-19 cases typically align with lab studies in finding that higher temperatures and a relative humidity in the mid-range reduce the transmission risk (by accelerating inactivation)41,44,45 The exact values required are less clear.
 Other mechanisms may be in play, such as respiratory tract sensitivity under certain conditions.4 Furthermore, while specific temperature and relative humidity values (as yet to be determined) may reduce transmission risk in theory, this risk reduction may not be practically available, if these values are uncomfortable for humans or cannot be achieved in practical settings.

-An additional complicating factor is that there is no consensus on the definitions of aerogenic and droplet transmission.28 In the literature, these terms are used differently, and it’s not always clear what exactly is meant by them.
+An additional complicating factor is that there is no consensus on the definitions of aerogenic and droplet transmission.41 In the literature, these terms are used differently, and it’s not always clear what exactly is meant by them.

 Literature